prysmaticlabs/prysm/sharding/README.md

 If the initial deposit is successful, the sharding client will launch a **local, transaction simulation generator**, which will queue transactions into the txpool for the geth node to process that can then be added into collations on a shard.

 Concurrently, a user will need to launch a **proposer client** that will start processing transactions into collations that can then be “sold” to validators by including a cryptographic proof of an eth deposit in their unsign collation headers.
 This proof is a guarantee of a state change in the validator’s account balance for accepting to sign the incoming collation header.
-The proposer client can also be initialized as follows in a separate process:
+The proposer client (also known as a collator) can also be initialized as follows in a separate process:

-    geth sharding-proposer --password ~/Desktop/password.txt
+    geth sharding-collator --password ~/Desktop/password.txt

 Back to the validators, the validator client will begin its main loop, which involves the following steps: